 🥒 Suggestions for toppings

 We all know that toppings are the fun bit of a bowl!
-For this bowl, I used pumpkin seeds and fresh thyme, but there are lots of other tasty options.
+For this butternut squash bowl, I use pepitas and fresh parsley or cilantro, but there are lots of other tasty options.
 Why not try:

 🔪 Step by step instructions